gregorio-johnrex-bsit21/bsit21_itpe12/GUIDE.md

-skip the installation process if already done and proceed to account setup. see below after step 10
+skip the installation process if already done and proceed to account setup. see below after no. 10

 ---